Having spent over two years trying to get pregnant, I spent a lot of time doing research, and I am sharing what I found out.

 It is understood that there are many pregnancies that are not recognized because of such an early loss and it is likely that you will only know that you have experienced a chemical pregnancy because you are closely monitoring your cycles.
 Most people will just experience a late period and think nothing much of it.

-The main way of telling that you have had a chemical pregnancy is that you will have got a positive pregnancy test (it can be quite a faint line on the test) before your period is due, but your period still arrives.
+The main way of telling that you have had a chemical pregnancy is if you have gotten a positive pregnancy test (it can be quite a faint line on the test) shortly before your period is due, but your period still arrives.

-For some people who get a good line that can easily be distinguished on the test, this may be a big shock and disappointment to them as they will firmly believe that they have become pregnant and will not be expecting it to end so quickly.
-Others (including myself) may be more philosophical about it as the line on the pregnancy test was never that dark and so they didn't really expect a viable pregnancy to come from it.
-In any case, you need to deal with it in your own way depending on your circumstances as it is a loss like any other and there will be a massive disappointment.
+For some people who get a dark line that can easily be distinguished on the test, a chemical pregnancy may be a big shock and disappointment to them as they will firmly believe that they have become pregnant and will not be expecting it to end so quickly.
+Others (including myself) may be more philosophical about it as the line on the pregnancy test was never that dark, so they didn't really expect a viable pregnancy to come from it.
+In any case, you need to deal with it in your own way depending on your circumstances as it is a loss like any other, which may be a massive disappointment.

 Having said all of the above, just because you get a very faint line on a pregnancy test does not mean it will definitely be a chemical pregnancy.